Complex regional pain syndrome: Ultrasound

-Ultrasound-based osteodensitometry (ultrasonometry) may be potential future radiation-free technique to identify reduced bone mineral density in CRPS.
+Ultrasound-based osteodensitometry (ultrasonometry) may be a potential future radiation-free technique to identify reduced bone mineral density in CRPS.
 Additionally, this method promises to quantify the bone architecture in the periphery of affected limbs.
 This method is still under experimental development.

 Electrodiagnostic testing

 Electromyography (EMG) and nerve conduction studies (NCS) are important ancillary tests in CRPS because they are among the most reliable methods of detecting nerve injury.
 They can be used as one of the primary methods to distinguish between CRPS types I and II, which differ based on evidence of actual nerve damage.
 EMG and NCS are also among the best tests for ruling in or out alternative diagnoses.
 CRPS is a "diagnosis of exclusion", which requires that no other diagnosis can explain the patient's symptoms.
 This is very important to emphasise because patients otherwise can be given a wrong diagnosis of CRPS when they actually have a treatable condition that better accounts for their symptoms.
 An example is severe carpal tunnel syndrome (CTS), which can often present in a very similar way to CRPS.
 Unlike CRPS, CTS can often be corrected with surgery to alleviate the pain and avoid permanent nerve damage and malformation.

 Both EMG and NCS involve some measure of discomfort.
 EMG involves the use of a tiny needle inserted into specific muscles to test the associated muscle and nerve function.
 Both EMG and NCS involve very mild shocks that in normal patients are comparable to a rubber band snapping on the skin.
 Although these tests can be very useful in CRPS, thorough informed consent must be obtained prior to the procedure, particularly in patients experiencing severe allodynia.
 In spite of the utility of the test, these patients may wish to decline the procedure to avoid discomfort.